hakimjazuli/atlaAS/README.md

     >     > -   main.css

 -   overwrite get method to use it as middleware for this specific routes;
-    > -   your intellisenses warning is your friend;
+    > -   your intellisense warning is your friend;
     > -   \_MapResources Routes's get method uses spread parameters;

 ## Middlewares